Taylor-C-Powell/MSAligner/homework/HW20251021/p0/0_Introduction.md

 Answer the following questions:

 1. What happens if one tissue has missing data for some genes?

+If an entry contains no data, denoted by a 'None' variable, then that variable is represented by a NaN symbol, and the value is not included in mathematical or statistical calculations.

+If an entry contains no data, denoted by a '0' value, then that variable is represented by an integer value of 0, and is included in amthematical and statistical calculations.

 2. How could you normalize these expression values across samples?
 3. How could you use `df.to_csv("gene_expression.csv")` to export the results?